 The fair value is measured based on valuation techniques which include indicators for assets or liabilities that are not based on observable market information.
-For the year ended 31 December 2020 and 2019, there were no transfers between levels 1 and 2.

-No instruments whose hierarchy of fair value is level 3 are presented as of 31 December 2020 and 2019.
+For the year ended December 31st, 2022 and 2021, there were no transfers between levels 1 and 2.
+No instruments whose hierarchy of fair value is level 3 are presented as of December 31st, 2022 and 2021.

-(7) Credit quality of financial instruments-
+(7) Credit quality of financial instruments -

-The credit quality of financial assets that are neither past due nor impaired is assessed with reference to external credit ratings, where they exist, or based on historical information on counterparty default rates are shown in the next page.
+The credit quality of financial assets that are neither past due nor impaired is assessed with reference to external credit ratings, where they exist, or based on historical information on counterparty default rates are shown below.